johncf/johncf.github.io/content/analysis/2018-02-01_failure-analysis.md

 we simply map the events of interest (those discussed in previous section) from time-domain to the age-domain.
 Let's look at a small example of this mapping.

-Suppose we have 2 hard drives -- one brand new and the other a year old.
-They were kept in operation for 2 years, but the newer one failed during the second year of operation when it was exactly 500 days old.
+Suppose we have 2 hard disks -- "disk-1" is brand new and "disk-2" is 365 days old.
+Both of them are kept in operation for the next two years.
+On 500th day of operation, the newer disk (disk-1) fails and is removed, but disk-2 kept working for the entire two years.
 Here's the time-domain plot of these events:

 ![Time-domain events]({attach}plots/time-domain.svg)

 Red dashed-line indicates the failure event.
-The older drive was operational for the entire 2 years (730 days), making it 1095 days old at the end.

-Here is the same mapped to the age-domain:
+Note that the older disk-2, after two years (730 days) of operation, will be 1095 days old.
+Here's the same in age-domain:

 ![Age-domain events]({attach}plots/age-domain.svg)

-To calculate the (average) failure rate in a specific window of age, count the number of failures in that window ($N_f$), and calculate the area under "Number of disks vs. Age" graph (blue) in that window to get the corresponding disk-time ($D$).
-Then failure rate,
-$\lambda = N_f / D$.
+After this, the same principles I described in the previous sub-section apply, so as to calculate failure rates at various points of age.

-_Sidenote: For hard drives, age is best represented by power-on time, since the [self-monitoring system][SMART] present in most drives contain power-on hours attribute._
+_Sidenote: For hard disks, age is best represented by power-on time, since the [self-monitoring system][SMART] present in most drives contain power-on hours attribute._

 [SMART]: https://en.wikipedia.org/wiki/S.M.A.R.T.

 ## The Methodology

-1. From disk logs, construct
+1. Using disk logs, construct
     - The number of disks observed as a function of power-on time ($N(t)$).
     - The cumulative number of failures as a function of power-on time ($C(t)$).
 2. Apply [Savitzky-Golay filter][] (a smoothing technique) with polynomial-order 1 and a